memorysafety/website/content/en/rav1d-bounty-official-rules.md

 Welcome to the rav1d AV1 Decoder $20,000 Performance Bounty Contest (the “Contest”).
 No purchase is necessary to enter or win, and no deposit, entry fee, payment, or proof of purchase is necessary to participate in this Contest.

-ISRG’s [Prossimo](https://www.memorysafety.org/) project (which promotes the development of memory-safe code for the Internet’s security-sensitive software infrastructure) and partners built an AV1 decoder in Rust called [rav1d](https://github.com/memorysafety/rav1d).
-It’s based on the [dav1d](https://code.videolan.org/videolan/dav1d) decoder, which is written in C. The problem: rav1d is about 5% slower than dav1d.
+ISRG’s [Prossimo](https://www.memorysafety.org/) project (which promotes the development of memory-safe code for the Internet’s security-sensitive software infrastructure) and partners built an AV1 decoder largely written in Rust called [rav1d](https://github.com/memorysafety/rav1d).
+It’s based on the [dav1d](https://code.videolan.org/videolan/dav1d) decoder, which is largely written in C. Both decoders have some optimized routines written in assembly code, and these assembly code routines are the same for both decoders.
+The rav1d decoder differs from dav1d in that dav1d's C code has been rewritten in Rust.

+The problem: rav1d is about 5% slower than dav1d.
 To increase rav1d’s adoption, rav1d’s speed and performance must be at least equal to that of the latest release of dav1d.
+We want to learn why the rav1d Rust code is slower than the equivalent C code in dav1d, and figure out how to make it as fast or faster.

 We wrote a [blog post](https://www.memorysafety.org/blog/rav1d-performance-optimization/) that describes our experience optimizing rav1d up to this point.
 We made all of the optimizations we could find and now we’re not sure what to do next.
-That’s why ISRG is offering a prize pool of US$20,000 to the first person or team that can close the performance gap and get the solution merged into rav1d, the Rust compiler, or the Rust standard library per existing standards and processes (i.e. the solution is acceptable to the maintainers of the relevant code bases).
+That’s why ISRG is offering a prize pool of US$20,000 to be divided between people and teams that can close the performance gap and get their solutions merged into rav1d, the Rust compiler, or the Rust standard library per existing standards and processes (i.e. solutions are acceptable to the maintainers of the relevant code bases).

 ## 2. SPONSOR